 - Building solutions to climate change and a just transition away from fossil fuels to renewable energy

-- Providing affordable renewable energy options for households to reduce their energy usage and power bills.
+- Providing affordable renewable energy options for households to reduce their energy usage and power bills

-- Quality education and training in manufacturing for young people
+- Quality education and training

 - A proportion of surplus provided for social justice projects